 Single Shot Drive Mode

-In this mode the camera will take a single exposure when you fully press the shutter button.
+In this mode, the camera will take a single exposure when you fully depress the shutter button.

-Even if you hold it down, you will only get one photo.
+Even if you hold the button down, you will only get one photo.
 So, this mode is the best choice for non-moving subjects.

 Take a shot, review it, take your time, then tweak your settings and take another shot if you need to.
 You don’t need to high-speed burst photos of a building – it eats up memory, causes editing nightmares later, and the building is not going anywhere.

-Depending on the frame rate that your camera is capable of, that could be anywhere from 3-10 images per second!
-Clearly, continuous or high-speed burst drive mode is the obvious choice for shooting moving subjects.
+Clearly, the continuous or high-speed burst drive mode is the obvious choice for shooting moving subjects.
 It increases your chance of capturing the peak of action and getting an image that’s sharp.

 Non-camera setting things you can do for sharper images:

-The last three points are not camera settings but things necessary for nailing the sharpest photos in even the toughest situations.
-Let’s dig in:
+The last three points are not camera settings but things necessary for nailing the sharpest photos in even the toughest of situations.
+Let’s dig in.

-More light coming through the lens will help your camera to see, and to focus better.
+More light coming through the lens will help your camera to see and be able to focus better.